+Problems upgrading AXIS OS

-Problems upgrading the firmware Firmware upgrade failure If the firmware upgrade fails, the device reloads the previous firmware.
-The most common reason is that the wrong firmware file has been uploaded.
-Check that the name of the firmware file corresponds to your device and try again.
+AXIS OS upgrade failure If the upgrade fails, the device reloads the previous version.
+The most common reason is that the wrong AXIS OS file has been uploaded.
+Check that the name of the AXIS OS file corresponds to your device and try again.
+Problems after AXIS OS upgrade If you experience problems after the upgrade, roll back to the previously installed version from the Maintenance page.